HetTalati11/Ipl_auction_sim/README.md

 # IPL Auction Simulator

-A portfolio-ready mock IPL auction project.
+A mock IPL auction project.
 It combines IPL auction pool data with ESPNcricinfo impact tables, downweights older seasons, and runs a simple demand-based auction simulation across IPL teams.

 ## What It Does